Arpita-deb/Bellabeat-fitness-app/README.md

 ## Summary of the analysis:

-Although the data set had lots of limitations namely lack of reliablity, small number of users, lack of proper details etc, this short exploratory data analysis was able to identify some usage pattern of FitBit Fitness Tracker users.
+Although the data set had lots of limitations, namely lack of reliablity, small number of users, lack of proper details etc, this short exploratory data analysis was able to identify some usage pattern of FitBit Fitness Tracker users.

 * The average daily steps was 8108, close to the CDC (Center for Disease Control & Prevention) recommendation, but lower for lightly active and sedentary users.
 * The average very active minutes was 24, with most users having 0 - 10 minutes.